Taitava/obsidian-shellcommands-documentation/Output handling/Ignoring errors.md

 # Ignoring errors
-By default, the *Shell commands* plugin displays all error messages produced by shell commands in a notification balloon at the top right corner of the Obsidian window.
+By default, the *Shell commands* plugin displays all error messages produced by shell commands in a notification balloon in the top right corner of the Obsidian window.
 Sometimes, however, error messages might be unimportant.
 SC provides you with two ways on how to ignore error messages on a per shell command basis.

 ## Ignore all error messages produced by a shell command
 1. Read a guide about [[Output channels#How to select output channels for a shell command|how to select output channels for a shell command]].